 • S-Tronic Transmission – Change fluid and filter element for clutch hydraulics

-Timing Chains on 2.0T engines (Four Cylinder Engines):
+Audi Timing Chains on 2.0T engines (Four Cylinder Engines):

 We’ve found that there are a lot of 2.0T engines that have timing chain stretch in the 80,000- 100,000 mile range.
 Usually this is detected by a reluctance of the engine to start.
 There is an inspection window on these engines that allows the technician to see the timing chain stretch and see how badly the chain has stretched at the time of service – we recommend checking the chain stretch annually.
 This will usually allow the owner to estimate when the chain will need to be replaced and work it into their schedule.